caseybackes/lookyloo/README.md

 After making an empty file called `main.py`, I’ll open up a terminal and spin up a virtual python environment specifically for this project.
 I like working with Python3.6+ so lets get it running and start installing the packages we KNOW we need immediately.

+`$ pip install matplotlib numpy keras scikit-image opencv-python-headless`

+Where `opencv-python-headless` was the necessary version to use after trying `opencv-python` and getting an error regarding dependancies for platforms besides Mac.

 ## Data Acquisition v0.0
 Lets